Reference

 Aircraft Range & Specs

-Specifications for all nine aircraft types in Great Circle Pro — used directly in range circle generation, flight time estimation, fuel burn, and CO₂ calculations.
+Specifications for the aircraft types in Great Circle Pro — used directly in range circle generation, flight time estimation, fuel burn, and CO₂ calculations.
 All figures are manufacturer-published values at typical operating weights.

 Quick Reference